Well, I wasn’t planning on writing another cat obituary so soon, but here we are.

 He also never shied away from strangers.
 Instead of running and hiding when we’d have family members over for a holiday, he’d sit comfortably in the middle of the room, or even walk around as if he were part of the festivities.
 He welcomed anyone willing to give him a piece of turkey or whatever it was they were eating at the time.
 He especially loved licking the remnants of Progresso soup cans.
 Whenever I’d eat soup, I’d give him the bowl afterward, and he’d happily lap up the last bit of broth.

-What was also special was that Twinky was actually the subject of an end-of-semester project I did for my Basic Media Production course I took in college back in 2012.
-I titled the project, “A Day in the Life of a Cat” and documented a typical day in Twinky’s life: eating, sleeping in a box and dreaming he was a king à la The Lion King.
+What was also special was that Twinky was actually the subject of an end-of-semester project I did for a Basic Media Production course I took in college back in 2012.
+I titled the project “A Day in the Life of a Cat” and documented a typical day in Twinky’s life: eating, sleeping in a box and dreaming he was a king à la The Lion King.
 (I may or may not have taken some creative liberties with that last one.)

 It’s the many warm memories that help to soothe the harsh sting of loss.
 It’s always hard losing a pet, as they become such important members of your family, especially when you grow up with them.
 I’m going to miss coming home and seeing him at the door.
 I’m going to miss his meow, his purr, his soft, fluffy fur.
 (I genuinely didn’t mean to rhyme, but there it is, haha.)